 Prerequisites and corequisites do not normally apply to auditors but may be applied at the discretion of the Dean or the instructor.
 Note the following abbreviations: PR = prerequisite; CR = corequisite; PR/CR = either a prerequisite or a corequisite.
 Corequisites may be taken either at the same time as or before the course listed.
 Prerequisites and corequisites may be waived only with the permission of the Dean and the instructor.

 In addition to the regularly offered courses listed below, other electives, additional language courses, and independent study courses can be arranged (request form available for download here).
 Contact the E.I. office for further information.
-A brochure describing the specific course offerings for the fall, spring, or summer term is published approximately two months before the term begins.
-See Class Schedules for online versions of the most recent course publications.
+A list of course offerings for the fall, spring, or summer term is published on this Website approximately two months before the term begins.

 Most courses are offered on a one-year, two-year, or three-year cycle according to guidelines published in the student handbook or supplements to it.